2025-26 Edition

 Explores advanced statistical analysis methods for biological and medical applications.
 Topics include linear, logistic, and generalized linear regression models like Poisson regression.

-Prerequisite: EPIDEM 204A.
-EPIDEM 204A with a grade of B or better
+Prerequisite: EPIDEM 204A with a minimum grade of B or PUBHLTH 204A with a minimum grade of B.

 PUBHLTH 204C.
 Biostatistics III: Advanced Statistical Methods.
 4 Units.